ic-labs/django-icekit/README.md

     $ virtualenv venv
     (venv)$ pip install -r requirements-icekit.txt

-Create a database and apply migrations:

-    (venv)$ createdb icekit
-    (venv)$ ./manage.py migrate  # Watch for the admin account credentials that get created on first run

 Start the project:

-    (venv)$ ./manage.py supervisor
+    (venv)$ ./go.sh manage.py supervisor  # Watch for the admin account credentials that get created on first run

 Now you can open the site in a browser: